 echo "export DISPLAY=127.0.0.1:0.0" >> ~/.bashrc

 Many Linux GUI apps use the D-Bus for inter-process communication (IPC).
-Try running the following commands after launching X410:
+In order to check if it's properly installed, try running the following commands after launching X410 (if your version of 'dbus-launch' doesn't support the "--exit-with-x11" option, you can also try "--exit-with-session" option):

 export DISPLAY=127.0.0.1:0.0 dbus-launch --exit-with-x11